GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/NCI/basics.rst

 ===============================

 The easiest access to Digital Earth Australia on the NCI is via the :term:`Australian Research Environment<ARE>`.
-Through your web browser you can access a Virtual Desktop environment or execute code in JupyterLab Notebooks.
+ARE has full access to the NCI Gadi_ :term:`HPC` Supercomputer, allowing you to run analyses using DEA at scale through your web browser via either an interactive Virtual Desktop environment or by executing code in JupyterLab Notebooks.

 For more information on ARE see the `NCI's
 ARE User Guide <https://opus.nci.org.au/display/Help/ARE+User+Guide>`_.

-It's also possible to use DEA on the NCI's Gadi_ :term:`HPC` Supercomputer, however unless you're experienced with :term:`SSH` and HPC systems, it's much easier to get started with :term:`ARE`.

 .. _Gadi: https://nci.org.au/our-systems/hpc-systems/